 6 Essential Tasks for SME’s to Accelerate Lead Generation

-Many new businesses have been formed during recession as a consequence of redundancy or through disillusionment with corporate life.
-Typically, many of these small to medium sized companies service larger businesses and that’s how the food chain operates.
+Many new businesses have been formed during the recession as a consequence of redundancy or disillusionment with corporate life.
+Typically, many of these small to medium-sized companies service larger businesses and that’s how the food chain operates.

 What does that mean in practice for small business owners?
 It means a number of things if they want to accelerate lead generation.

 - Make a Plan – You need to plan for growth.
 And, identify how that growth will be achieved.
 What’s needed to drive lead generation and generate new opportunities in your company?
 What infrastructure do you need?
 Who can help you with your plan?

 - Identify Target Sectors – If you fire indiscriminately, it’s unlikely that you’ll hit the target.
 So, spend time researching and focusing on your likely target audience and you won’t be sorry you did.
 It will improve your hit rates and cut down wastage in terms of time and cost.
 The tighter you refine the markets at which you aim, the more you can tailor all of your communication to fit their needs.

 - Work out a Reasonable Budget – Often it’s tempting to go for the short term and forget that growth isn’t a quick fix or a short-term objective.
 If you have key targets, they may not be ready to trade with you right now.
 What can you do to ensure you keep in front of them and keep on their radar for the time when they are ready?
 Don’t suffocate opportunity by taking a short-term view.
 Be consistent with your efforts.
 That doesn’t mean carry on regardless of results but set reasonable expectations in terms of the speed of change and growth and stick with it.